SomeoneElseOSM/switch2osm.github.io/using-raster/index.md

 ---
 layout: docs
-title: Using Tiles
+title: Using Raster Tiles
-permalink: /using-tiles/
+permalink: /using-raster/
 ---

 You can switch a website to OpenStreetMap in under an hour.
 Choose a JavaScript API and a tile provider, and you’re ready to go.
 Then, as your needs increase, you can consider custom tiles, either from a specialist provider or generated yourself.